 The blackwood doors are an illusion, and if touched by an adventurer will disappear and reveal the hallway beyond.

-However, they will likely refrain from doing this, as the gnome will engage them as they approach.
-Both gnomes speak and move in unison, as one is an illusion:
+When the party is within sight of the dark librarian, he will engage them.
+Both gnomes speak and move in unison, as one is an illusion.

 Hark, ye wanderers!
-And behold the Library of Illusion.
+And behold the Libraries of Illusion.
 The game is simple: There are two libraries, but only one truly exists.
 Enter the right library, and the doors before you will open.
-Enter the wrong library, and perish in this dungeon.
+Enter the wrong library, and consequences you shall suffer.